 An interim analysis is performed approximately one year following the end of the state fiscal year when mature claims data is available.
-For example, the interim analysis for SFY 2007 was performed in June 2008.
-The results of this analysis were compared to the total grant payments made to the hospitals for the state fiscal year.
-For most hospitals, the comparison resulted in a payment due to the State.
+For example, the interim analysis for SFY 2008 was performed in June 2009.
+The results of this analysis were compared to the total grant payments made to the hospitals for the state fiscal year, resulting in a net recovery of \$420,000.